shellynj/Practice_Repository/repository.md

 ![](git_repos_image_source.png)

-Start a new git repository using the command line:
+To start a new git repository using the command line:
 1. Create a directory to contain the project.
 2. Go into the new directory.
-3. Type git init .
-[To initialize the directory and creates a new Git repository]
+3. Type git init .  -->To initialize the directory and creates a new Git repository
 4. Write some code.
 5. Type git add to add the files.
 6. Type git commit .